roseeng/photoarchive/README.md

 When copying a file, we try to get the original date from the EXIF information.
 If that does not succeed, we take the creation date of the file.

 That is then used to build the folder structure in the archive as: Bilder/YYYY/MM/DD.
-The files keep the old name in that folder, optionally with "-n" added if there already is a file with the same name in the folder.
+The files keep the old name in that folder, optionally with "_<n>" added if there already is a file with the same name in the folder.

+Yes, "Bilder/".
+It's swedish and hard-coded.
+Because I can.